 - 1) Effects on public access to and along the coastal marine area.

-- 2) Effects on coastal processes, including effects on shoreline stability in the vicinity.
+- Effects on coastal processes, including effects on shoreline stability in the vicinity.

 - 3) Height of the structure above mean high water springs or the foreshore.

 - 4) Effects on the characteristics, qualities and values that contribute to make any of the following mapped (refer I Maps | Ngā mahere matawhenua) places outstanding or significant:

 - a) Nationally Significant Surfbreaks.

 - b) Regionally Significant Surfbreaks.

 - c) Outstanding Natural Features.

 - d) Areas of Outstanding Natural Character.

 - e) Significant Ecological Areas.

-- f) Regionally Significant Anchorages.

-- 5) Effects on the characteristics, qualities and values that contribute to a mapped (refer I Maps | Ngā mahere matawhenua) Historic Area or Site.
+- f) Regionally Significant Anchorages. - g) Effects on Outstanding Natural Landscapes. - 5) Effects on the characteristics, qualities and values that contribute to a mapped (refer I Maps | Ngā mahere matawhenua) Historic Area or Site. - 6) Effects of disturbance, deposition and discharge associated with construction, including use of heavy machinery.